RhineAI-Lab/rhine-var/README.md

 ### Room ID

-&lt;room-id&gt; can be any text, with each Room ID corresponding to a RhineVar, and users who join with the same Room ID will experience real-time multi-user collaboration.
+A room number corresponds to a state variable, and users who join the room will participate in collaborative activities.
+It supports using your own server and even other connection protocols.

 ### Default Value